CAD97/pointer-utils/crates/erasable/README.md

 ## Minimum Supported Rust Version

-We require a minimum Rust version of 1.41.0.
+We require a minimum Rust version of 1.80.0.
-This is for an adjustment of local trait impl checking.

 Minimum version support is only guaranteed with minimal version resolution (`-Z minimal-versions`/`--minimal-versions`) due to how dependencies are handled.